-Did you know that in 2017, you’ll be able to purchase genetically modified apples that won’t turn brown when cut open?
-CNN was proud to report the story on its website last February under the headline, “New Frontier in Apples: Red or Golden but Never Brown.”
+Did you know that in 2017 the first genetically modified apples that don’t turn brown when cut open were available?
+CNN was proud to report the story on its website under the headline, “New Frontier in Apples: Red or Golden but Never Brown.”
 CNN was not the only media outlet to report the story.

 Regulatory approval took almost five years for these genetically modified apples.
 According to Neal Carter, founder and president of Okanagan Specialty Fruits—the Canadian company that engineered the apples—“Now we can get down to business planting trees and selling Arctic apples.
 We’re stoked.”